dotnet/docs/docs/core/testing/unit-testing-with-dotnet-test.md

 ---
-title: Unit testing C# code in .NET Core using dotnet test and xUnit
+title: Unit testing C# with dotnet test and xUnit
 description: Learn unit test concepts in C# and .NET Core through an interactive experience building a sample solution step-by-step using dotnet test and xUnit.
 author: ardalis
 ms.author: wiwagn